zephyrproject-rtos/zephyr/doc/quick_start/running.rst

    :file:`kernel`

 #.
-Assuming you have built a micro kernel, copy the kernel file :file:`microkernel.elf` to the :file:`$SDCARD/kernel` folder
+Assuming you have built a micro kernel, copy the kernel file :file:`microkernel.elf`
+   to the :file:`$SDCARD/kernel` folder.

 #.
 Copy your built version of GRUB to :file:`$SDCARD/efi/boot/bootia32.efi`